AbdourahmaneGadio/AbdourahmaneGadio/README.md

 # Learn more about myself

-Hello, my name is Abdourahmane GADIO.<br>
+Hello, my name is Abdourahmane GADIO.
+I am a student in IT passionate about cybersecurity and web developement.<br>

-## I am a student in IT, who work with multiple langages, such as :
+## Every langages I work with:

 <ul>
   <li>C</li>